jina-ai/docs/chapters/crud.md

           - embedding
 ```

-Since this is a `!CompoundIndexer`, it would affect both the `BaseVectorIndexer` and the `BaseKVIndexer`, causing the embeddings to the next Driver in the Flowto be stored twice if we don't exclude them.
+`!CompoundIndexer` affects both the `BaseVectorIndexer` and the `BaseKVIndexer`.
+This causes the embeddings to the next Driver in the Flow to be stored twice if we don't exclude them.